 The 9 Best Laser Projectors

-This wiki has been updated 26 times since it was first published in October of 2018.
+This wiki has been updated 30 times since it was first published in October of 2018.
 Projectors often require a fair amount of maintenance, from replacing dead bulbs to allowing for extended periods spent warming up and cooling down for proper performance.
 The laser models on our list do away with that tedium.
 With light sources that last many thousands of hours and run at much lower temperatures than traditional bulbs, they make a smart and effective entertainment choice.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes